AnalyticalGraphicsInc/gltf-vscode/README.md

 Press <kbd>ALT</kbd> + <kbd>G</kbd> on your glTF file, or look for the command `Preview 3D Model` in VSCode's list of commands (<kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd>) and use that.

+The Babylon.js and Three.js engines will preview the saved model as opposed to the current content in your open VS Code tab.
+The Cesium engine will first try to preview what is currently in your tab, and only if that fails will it fall back on displaying the version of the model saved on disk.

 #### glTF compatibility and sample models

 There are some [sample glTF 1.0 models online](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/1.0) that can be downloaded, and each model comes in several flavors.
 Currently this extension can be used to edit (and preview) all the text-based versions (`*.gltf`), not binary versions (`*.glb`).